Entrepreneurs, Get Ready to Adore The Tour de FranceReposting from July 2014

 In 2011, I had the amazing luck to spend most of the month of July in France and watch the Tour de France up close with my then 16-year-old son Jackson who incidentally was already an experienced bike mechanic and bike lover.
 As any parent knows, just to have your teen want to go on any vacation anywhere with you is miracle enough, and you treasure every precious minute of the trip together knowing they will probably won't travel with you as their first choice ever again.

-I'd learned French in grammar school all through college and lived there on and off as a student, so when our friends in Grenoble asked us if we wanted to visit three years later in July 2011 and watch the race with them, I was all in.
-Jackson was just learning French, but he was already an accomplished biker and mountain climber.
+I'd learned French in grammar school all through college and lived there on and off, so when our friends in Grenoble asked us if we wanted to visit in July 2011 and watch the race with them, I was all in.
+Jackson was just learning French in school, but he was already an accomplished biker and mountain climber.
 Since Grenoble was in the foothills of the Alps and many of the most important days for the Tour de France would take place in that town, we were over there as fast as we could scrape together enough Euros.
-Grenoble is also the home of Petzl another of Jackson's favorite companies, as they make world-class mountain climbing and rescue equipment, so he was the proverbial kid in a candy shop.
+Grenoble is also the home of Petzl, another of Jackson's favorite companies, as they make world-class mountain climbing and rescue equipment, so he was the proverbial kid in a candy shop.
 He climbed, he biked and we watched the race day in and day out with our friends.

 One more entrepreneurial lesson -- it's never over until it's over.
 One of the most important days for the Tour de France 2011 took place in Grenoble, the penultimate day of the race where the game-changing "time trials" happened and we walked over to watch them.
 Cadel Evans delivered that day, go read about it.
 Of course my kid didn't want to get a photo with the famous bike racer, he wanted to pose next to the pit crew cars that were filled with mechanics, especially the Mavic Wheels yellow sedan.
 The day after the time trials, as the teams went to Paris, we took the TGV train to Paris too, to follow them and watch the last event, as the conquering heroes finally reached the capital to ride around the Arc de Triomphe.